The file Demo_003.m is found in the IQClab’s folder demos. This demo performs a

 -gain performance (Option 2.1)

-the IQC-analysis clearly offers an advantage over the -analysis at the cost of an extra computational load.
+-analysis at the cost of an extra computational load.
 This can be seen in the following figure.